 Telephone: 8342 1800

 Community mediation, run by Uniting Communities Mediation Service, can assist in the settlement of neighbourhood and other community disputes.
+Eligible people may access the service, which is means tested.
 Mediation is a voluntary process where trained mediators work with people in conflict to help them to resolve their differences.
 The role of the mediator is to listen, ask questions and find out the facts, not to blame anyone or take sides.
 With all the information, the mediator helps people to put together an agreement which is not legally binding, but is made in good faith.
 The advantages of mediation as a way to resolve disputes are:

 - It can save on court and solicitor costs for both parties;

 - Mediation sessions are conducted in private, unlike court proceedings;

 - It can contribute to the early resolution of problems, thereby reducing stress and anxiety; and